cheatham1/GetStartedBook/separate_signals.md

 # Separate Signals

-Let's look at the Monte Carlo simulated data.
+Let's look at the simulated data.
 Using the Histogram Analyser we can look at each sample separately and understand a little more about their characteristics.
 This will help us separate our signal from the background later.